vence722/ssh_tool/README.md

 # SSH TOOL

-A tool that helps you to use SSH on multiple machines in one time.
+A tool that helps you to use SSH on multiple machines at one time.

 # Introduction